The Center on Genomics, Race, Identity, Difference is tackling social and scientific questions to address pressing problems of race and racism.

 What barriers need to be overcome and what facilitators need to be leveraged to successfully integrate current and emerging knowledge about human variation into local, national, and global societies?

-Transform ideas, uses, and impacts of race in science, medicine, and society.
+Transform ideas, uses, and impacts of race in research, healthcare, and society.